 Facebook is the second favorite platform for video consumption after YouTube.
 40% of users said they saw several videos on Facebook.

-25. Altogether, Facebook users watch 100 million hours of videos daily.
+25. Facebook users spend an average of 26 minutes watching videos daily.

-According to Facebook usage stats, more than 150 million people actively use the relatively new Stories feature.
-While Facebook may never escape criticism for copying Snapchat’s feature, doing so and adapting it to Whatsapp and Facebook has helped the company’s overall appeal.
+According to the Facebook usage stats, at least 500 million people actively use the relatively new Stories feature in 2021.
+While Facebook may never escape criticism for copying Snapchat’s feature, adapting it has helped its overall appeal.

 We’ve all come across Facebook videos with no sound.
-80% of users find it annoying when videos automatically play with sound.
+Facebook video statistics show that 80% of users find it annoying when videos automatically play with sound.
 Because of this, soundless video ads with subtitles can increase visits by 12%.
 Silence is the secret, and it appears to be golden with Facebook’s video publications.

 28. Facebook Live broadcasts have increased by 50% in the last year.

-According to the Facebook Live stats from 2019, the tendency to use this feature is growing fast: the transmissions from FB’s pages have increased by 50% in just a single year.
-And it’s worthwhile to provide the option of live broadcasts, since these videos are watched 3 times as often as the pre-recorded ones.
+According to Facebook stats, the tendency to use this feature is growing fast: the transmissions from FB’s pages have increased by 50% in just a single year.
+And it’s worthwhile to provide the option of live broadcasts since these videos are watched three times as often as the pre-recorded ones.

-29. Video publications on Facebook have a 5.23% engagement rate.
+29. Video posts on Facebook have an average engagement rate of 0.26%.

-According to stats about Facebook and its engagement rates, the average rate is 4.2% for all types of non-video publications.
-The type of post that gets the best engagement is video (at more than 5%), which is no surprise.
+According to stats about Facebook and its engagement rates, the overall average engagement rate is only 0.18%.
+This should motivate you to use video content in your marketing strategy.
 The formula for Facebook’s engagement is a post’s total reach divided by the number of people who give it reactions, comments, shares, and clicks.
 It’s easy to see why this social network is considered a goldmine by brands and marketing firms from all around the world.

 Facebook Marketing Statistics